 You know we really find like 6 main reasons why folks want to get their well or should have their water tested.
 The first one is, you have your new well installed.
 So it’s brand new or perhaps you’re moving to an area, moving to a new home that has a well, you don’t know anything about the water quality.
 That’s a good time to get a comprehensive test done.
 Or you’re told by your bank that you need to, for financing reasons, in other words you’re getting financing the banks might, will generally require a test that has to be done by certified lab.

 Another reason to get it tested is, you come to the conclusion that perhaps your health problems resolve the water or you just want to find out, “I have health problems”, “I have a stomach problem”, “I have a skin irritation” whatever, you might want to just rule out that it’s not coming from the water.
 That’s a good reason to have your water tested.
 You may want to troubleshoot a water treatment system.
 Find out if your water softener is working, if your iron filter, or other treatment device.
-Maybe your under-sink or You want to find out how’s it doing, is it working?
+Maybe your under-sink or your reverse osmosis, you want to find out how’s it doing, is it working?
 That’s a good time to test the water.

 And then a really common one is, I have aesthetic issues with my water so people would come to say, “Yeah, I think my water is fine I don’t have any problems with it, it tested fine for bacteria, there’s no bacteria in it but it stains, I have rust problems, I have sediments, I have odors” whatever.
 There’s all different kind of aesthetic issues.
-In other words, it’s not health threat, it’s an aesthetic problem.
+In other words, it’s not a health threat, it’s an aesthetic problem.
 That’s a good reason to have it tested.

 And the last one that falls into the main group is corrosion problems.
 People say “You know, the water is fine but it’s just corroding the heck out of my pipes.
 I’m constantly fixing leaks in my pipes or I get blue stains from copper in my sinks, so I know that the copper is corroding so I have corrosion problems”, that’s a good reason to have your water tested.

 So the next thing to think about is when do I use certified lab versus doing it yourself.
-Well, the first three, you’re getting a new well installed or you’re new to the well, you’re being told by your bank that you need finance, you need it for financing, or you want to see if your health problems are related to the well and noticed that it’s a health issue.
+Well, the first three, you’re getting a new well installed or you’re new to the well, you’re being told by your bank that you need you need it for financing, or you want to see if your health problems are related to the well and noticed that it’s a health issue.

 Water Testing Accuracy

 One of those 3 things, you should use a certified lab.
 Because they have standard methods and higher accuracy than the home test kit for the most part.
-Depends on the test but generally, especially for health and for reasons for bacteria and nitrate, it’s good to have a certified test on.
+Depends on the test but generally, especially for health and for reasons for bacteria and nitrate, it’s good to have a certified test done.
 Plus, it’s good idea to at least have a certified test done at least once.
 In other words you’re new to the home or you’re new to the well, just get it done at least you know at that point there’s no problems.

 So, the advantage of do-it-yourself test kits though, are that you get the results immediately, they’re lower cost, and maybe you don’t need to be exactly down to the hundredth parameter of some contaminant that you are trying to test for, in other words if it’s off by point 1 or point 2 percent, it’s okay.
 So give you an example, like say you’re trying to troubleshoot a water treatment system.

 You want to know, “Hey I’ve got iron in my water.
 I think the iron ruined my water softener.
-How much iron do I have”, you can do a home test kit whether you have 2.5 or 2.8 parts million of iron, it’s not going to matter in terms of getting the iron filtered it’s going to solve the problem.
+How much iron do I have?”, you can do a home test kit whether you have 2.5 or 2.8 parts per million of iron, it’s not going to matter in terms of getting the iron filtered that's going to solve the problem.
 So you can get a fairly accurate home test kit and get set up to know what kind of iron filter or if you have iron problem whatever, or maybe you want to find out if your water softener is working.

 Well actually it’s better to have a home do-it-yourself kit because you don’t want to have to take a sample to the lab every time you check your water softener, say you want to adjust your water softener to use less salt.
 Well you don’t want to have a laboratory test done every time so there’s some things like that that you want a home test kit for.

-When and What to Test .
+When and What to Test.

 So let’s talk about bacteria testing.
-That’s a bacteria, coliform bacteria and nitrate or the two main test that the EPA and health department and a lot of times banks require you to do.
+That’s a bacteria, coliform bacteria and nitrate are the two main test that the EPA and health department and a lot of times banks require you to do.
 It’s very common.

-Bacteria, these coliform bacteria live in the soil, they live in vegetation and also, if they’re found in the intestines of warm blooded animals they are called fecal bacteria that’s e-coli.
+Bacteria, these coliform bacteria live in the soil, they live in vegetation and also, if they’re found in the intestines of warm blooded animals they are called fecal bacteria, that’s e-coli.
 So it’s basically total coliform and then there’s e-coli.
 Total coliform is everywhere and you can easily get contamination of your well with basic coliform bacteria just by having something contaminate the water from the surface.